 FILTERS FEEL LESS REAL

 Filtering and editing make us look less real.
-Which can be fun and funny; but when I read articles like this one and this one that both talk about how people, and TEENS, are wanting to get plastic surgery to make themselves look like their Snapchat Filters, is too much.
+Which can be fun and funny; but when I read articles like this one and this one , I worry.
+I worry how people, and TEENS, are wanting to get plastic surgery to make themselves look like their Snapchat Filters!
+What?!

-Just typing that makes me sigh, that now with the super fun technological advancements that can make me look like a deer when I chat with a friend, is also making women of all ages, not want to be seen NOT looking like the woman in the flower crown.
-It’s likely why people prefer to converse and make friends over social media instead of face to face, or why they lack confidence in themselves.
+Just typing that makes me sigh.
+Now, with the super fun technological advancements that can make me look like a deer when I chat with a friend, is making women feel less pretty.
+Filters are making women of all ages, not want to be seen NOT looking like the woman in the flower crown.
+This is likely why people prefer to converse, and make friends, over social media instead of face to face, or why they lack confidence in themselves.

-So not only do they have crazy makeup tutorials with SO MANY PRODUCTS to make them look incredibly different than real life, now they want to look poreless, pouty and perfectly primped at all times, when that is 1000% completely unnatural and unattainable.
+It’s not enough to follow crazy makeup tutorials with SO MANY PRODUCTS, to make them look incredibly different than real life.
+Now they want to look poreless, pouty and perfectly primped at all times, when that is 1000% completely unnatural and unattainable.